opencv/opencv/modules/ml/doc/support_vector_machines.rst

 .. c:function:: const float* CvSVM::get_support_vector(int i) const

-    Retrieves the number of support vectors and the particular vector.
+    Retrieves a number of support vectors and the particular vector.

-The methods can be used to retrieve the set of support vectors.
+The methods can be used to retrieve a set of support vectors.